 Last year, a company called Leafbike began selling a hubmotor with the common 205mm diameter laminations (8-inches in diameter), and with a popular 35mm wide lamination stack (commonly called a 205/H35 by manufacturers).
 Also…the Leafbike hubbie had thicker motor phase wires from the factory (a common garage-upgrade for hot rodders), a stronger axle, and most of all…the thinner 0.35mm laminations.

-A guy named David (ES member “Neptronix”) bought one and began testing it.
+An ES member bought one and began testing it.
 The results were better than expected.
-He chose a faster kV so he could have a top speed near 40-MPH without needing extra-high volts, but…that choice usually meant that the motor would run a little hot.
-The thinner laminations helped enough that the results were impressive.
-If you tried hard enough, you could certainly still get this motor too hot, but…it could take more power and still survive.
+He chose a fast kV so he could have a top speed near 40-MPH without needing extra-high volts, but…that choice usually meant that the motor would run a little hot.
+The thinner laminations helped to keep the heat low enough that the results were impressive.
+If you tried hard enough, you could certainly still get this motor too hot, but…it could definitely take more power and still survive.

 The Cro, MXUS, and…aluminum stator supports

 The Cromotor had the desirable high-efficiency thin 0.35mm laminations (more of the input watts went to making power, instead of making waste-heat), AND…it also had one other awesome feature.
-Instead of a thin stamped-steel stator support to connect the central axle to the stator electromagnets at the rim…it had a thick cast aluminum stator support.
+Instead of a thin stamped-steel stator support to connect the central axle to the stator electromagnets at the rim…it had a thick cast aluminum stator support (the spider).

 Why would they add this extra weight?
 The answer is…HEAT.